-The Yuma Desalting Plant (YDP) has been maintained in ready reserve status since the first part of 1993 when the concrete lining of the United States Bypass Drain was damaged by floodwater from the Gila River and the quantity and quality of flows arriving at NIB made operation of the YDP unnecessary.
-A 90-day demonstration run of the plant at ten percent of its full capacity was conducted in 2007 by the U.S. Bureau of Reclamation which allowed for the evaluation of the operational condition of the plant and design deficiencies.
-In 2008, the Metropolitan Water District of Southern California, the Southern Nevada Water Authority, and the Central Arizona Water Conservation District initiated discussions with the U.S. Bureau of Reclamation regarding an additional Pilot Run of the YDP consisting of operating the plant at one-third capacity of the original design for 365 operating days during a 12 to 18 month period in order to provide sufficient performance and cost data and to assess seasonal variation on the operation of the plant.
+The Main Outlet Drain Extension (MODE) that provides feed water to the YDP was damaged by floodwater from the Gila River.
+Subsequent years of higher flow quantity and quality arriving at NIB made operation of the YDP unnecessary.
+A 90-day demonstration run of the plant at 10 percent of its full capacity was conducted in 2007 by the Reclamation to allow for the evaluation of the operational condition of the plant and design deficiencies.
+In 2008, the Metropolitan Water District of Southern California, the Southern Nevada Water Authority, and the Central Arizona Water Conservation District initiated discussions with the Reclamation regarding an additional Pilot Run of the YDP.
+This led to a plan for a pilot run consisting of operating the plant at one-third capacity of the original design for 365 operating days during a 12 to 18 month period in order to provide sufficient performance and cost data and to assess seasonal variation on the operation of the plant.

-The U.S. Bureau of Reclamation initiated the Pilot Run on October 29, 2009.
-Ongoing binational consultation resulted in the signing of IBWC Minute No. 316 Utilization of the Wellton-Mohawk Bypass Drain and Necessary Infrastructure in the United States for the Conveyance of Water by Mexico and Non-Governmental Organizations of Both Countries to the Santa Clara Wetland during the Yuma Desalting Plant Pilot Run dated April 16, 2010.
-Under this agreement, the United States, Mexico, and a binational coalition of non-governmental organizations

-(NGOs) arranged for the delivery of 30,000 af of water to the Santa Clara Slough wetlands in Mexico to compensate for the reduction in flow and increased salinity from the operation of the YDP, as well as environmental monitoring of the wetland system.
-The U.S., Mexico, and the NGOs have conveyed their commitments for a total of 30,477 af by July 2011, each in satisfaction of minute 316.
-No water was conveyed in 2012.

-The Pilot Run commenced on May 3, 2010 and ceased on March 26, 2011.
-Greater than 30,000 AF of irrigation return flow water was included in Treaty deliveries to Mexico, resulting in the conservation of a similar volume of water in Lake Mead (22,666 af treated and mixed with 7830 af untreated to achieve similar salinity levels to NIB).
-Storage credits for the conserved water were distributed among the water agencies which provided funding for the Pilot Run.
-Review of the data from the Pilot Run is being conducted by the U.S. Bureau of Reclamation and participating water agencies to evaluate potential long-term operation of the plant.
+Ongoing binational consultation resulted in the signing of IBWC Minute No. 316, Utilization of the Wellton-Mohawk Bypass Drain and Necessary Infrastructure in the United States for the Conveyance of Water by Mexico and Non-Governmental Organizations of Both Countries to the Santa Clara Wetland during the Yuma Desalting Plant Pilot Run dated April 16, 2010.
+Under this agreement, the United States, Mexico, and a binational coalition of non-governmental organizations (NGOs) arranged for the delivery of 30,000 af of water to the Santa Clara Wetland in Sonora, Mexico, in connection with the reduction in flow and increased salinity that would otherwise result from the operation of the YDP, as well as environmental monitoring of the wetland system The Pilot Run commenced on May 3, 2010 and ceased on March 26, 2011.
+Greater than 30,000 af of irrigation return flow water was included in Treaty deliveries to Mexico, resulting in the conservation of a similar volume of water in Lake Mead (22,666 af treated and mixed with 7830 af untreated to achieve similar salinity levels to NIB).
+Storage credits for the conserved water were distributed among the water agencies that provided funding for the Pilot Run.
+Review of the data from the Pilot Run is being conducted by Reclamation and participating water agencies to evaluate potential long-term operation of the plant.
 The report is available at: